Burns Manor: Destruction

 In May 1955 Mrs. A. H. Turney, President of the Colonel Belcher Hospital Women's Auxiliary led an unsuccessful attempt to save the "historical landmark" from demolition lobbying the Department of Veterans Affairs and the City of Calgary.
 The Auxiliary wanted to use the residence as a club and canteen for the DVA patients.

-In May 1956 the mansion was demolished by Bill Wearmouth to "allow access to the new entrance of the Colonel Belcher Hospital."
+In May 1956 the mansion was demolished to "allow access to the new entrance of the Colonel Belcher Hospital."
 A sign on the lawn indicated "Salvage for Sale."
 Calgarians hauled away oak mantles, staircases, panelling, sandstone and tiles.
 City workers moved sandstone from the demolished mansion to the hillside at the north end of Riley Park and in June 1956 construction began on the Senator Patrick Burns Memorial Gardens.

-Present day the site houses the Sheldon M. Chumir Centre.
+Present day the site is the location of the Sheldon M. Chumir Centre.